totally-tim/BorderPy/README.md

 python borderly_gui.py
 ```

-### Drag and Drop
+### Batch Processing

-You can drag and drop image files directly onto the application:
+You can process multiple image files at once:

 1. Start the application
-2. Select files from your file explorer/finder
+2. Select files using "Select Files" or an entire directory with "Select Directory"
-3. Drag them onto the application window's canvas area
+3. Choose a profile or enable "Process with all profiles" checkbox
-4. Files will be automatically loaded for processing
+4. Click "Process Images" to begin

 ### Main Features